Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/01_Building-Soft-Skills-for-Impact.md

 ### Learning Activities

-- **Ice breaker** (10 mins):
+- **Ice breaker** (10&nbsp;mins):
     - Instructor prepares a list of hypothetical situations based on the personal experience of the instructor in which a person is reluctant to adopt one or more open science practices or uses some of the examples below.
 The instructor presents the following situations to the learners, for instance:
     - Have you ever been in a situation in which a stakeholder:
         - Argues that using a DMP is useless.
         - Thinks that open science will do him/her a disservice for their career.
-- **Brainstorming activity** (30 mins): Based on these shared experiences, the instructor and the learners can start to brainstorm meaningful arguments to convince a non-receptive audience to an OS subject and to do so, the right attitude to adopt.
+- **Brainstorming activity** (30&nbsp;mins): Based on these shared experiences, the instructor and the learners can start to brainstorm meaningful arguments to convince a non-receptive audience to an OS subject and to do so, the right attitude to adopt.
-- **(Optional) Role Play activity** (30 mins): in pairs, the learners start a role-play in which one plays a reluctant stakeholder and the other a data steward trying to convince them.
+- **(Optional) Role Play activity** (30&nbsp;mins): in pairs, the learners start a role-play in which one plays a reluctant stakeholder and the other a data steward trying to convince them.
 The Case Study from LO1 can be used for this role play.
     - Appoint two observers to take note of any particular points in the dialogue: for example, if a researcher was impatient, or conversely, showed a lot of interest but had no understanding of the subject, what was the data steward's attitude?
 How did the data steward adapt to the circumstances?
     - At the end of the game, the observers report back and a discussion takes place on what strategies were most effective.